 Nina draws amazing urban sketches but she also regularly draws completely fantastical illustrations too.
 She manages to blend the two approaches to her art while keeping true to her style.

 Sketchbook Skool used to have a course about drawing from the imagination that featured lessons from Tommy and Nina amongst other artists but unfortunately it seems to have disappeared.
-I think they cycle their courses round from time to time.

 Those are my top tips and exercises for practising urban sketching at home.
 I hope you will try some of these and if you would like to share them on Instagram please be sure to tag @urbansketchingworld so I can see!